 The other four troupe members were arrested on Monday for failing to submit their script to censors prior to performing at a Thingyan festival and for livestreaming the satirical performance criticizing the military on Facebook.

 They were initially charged with violating Section 66(d) of the Telecommunications Act, which prohibits use of the telecom network to “defame” people.

-He said they would be charged under Article 505(b) because they wore military uniforms during their performances.
+He said they would be charged under Section 505(b) because they wore military uniforms during their performances.

-Later, however, the judge charged them under Article 505(a).
+Later, however, the judge charged them under Section 505(a).
 The charges under Section 66(d) still stand against all four troupe members as well as against Kay Khine Tun.

-The four arrested performers from the second group, the Oway Thangyat troupe, also have been changed under Article 505(a).
+The four arrested performers from the second group, the Oway Thangyat troupe, also have been changed under Section 505(a).

 Blow to freedom of expression

 Some see the arrests as another blow to freedom of expression in the developing democracy, where government and military officials have increasing used vaguely worded laws to silence their critics.

 “Freedom of expression should be acknowledged if the nation is democratic or is transitioning to democracy,” said Wai Lu, one of the people who provided bail money for Kay Khine Tun.